 Fig. 10.
 Performances of SW-G pairwise distance calculation application for skewed distributed inhomogeneous data with ‘400’ mean sequence length.

 For the skewed distributed inhomogeneous data, we notice clear performance degradation in the Dryad implementation.
 Once again the Hadoop implementation performs consistently without showing significant performance degradation, even though it does not perform as well as its randomly distributed counterpart.
 The Hadoop implementations’ consistent performance can be attributed to the global pipeline scheduling of the map tasks.
 In the Hadoop Smith-Waterman implementation, each block decomposition gets assigned to a single map task.
 Hadoop framework allows the administrator to specify the number of map tasks that can be run on a particular compute node.
 The Hadoop global scheduler schedules the map tasks directly on to those placeholders in a much finer granularity than in Dryad, as and when the individual map tasks finish.
-This allows the Hadoop implementation to perform natural global level load balancing.
+This allows the Hadoop implementation to perform natural global load balancing.
 In this case it might even be advantageous to have varying task execution times to iron out the effect of any trailing map tasks towards the end of the computation.
 Dryad implementation pre allocates all the tasks to the compute nodes and does not perform any dynamic scheduling across the nodes.
 This makes a node which gets a larger work chunk to take considerable longer time than a node which gets a smaller work chunk, making the node with a smaller work chuck to idle while the other nodes finish.

 CAP3